tinoschroeter/tinoschroeter/README.md

     ],
     cloud: ["AWS", "GCP", "Firebase"],
     IoT: ["Arduino", "Raspberry Pi", "ESP8266", "3D Printing"],
-    joke: "I have a joke about Stack Overflow, but you would say it's a duplicate."
+    joke: "Eight bytes walk into a bar.
+The bartender asks, Can I get you anything?
+Yeah, reply the bytes.
+Make us a double."
   },
 };
 ```